scale-it/algo-builder/docs/testing-teal.md

 - [Interpreter](../packages/runtime/src/interpreter): Executes the list of opcodes returned by parser and updates stack after each execution.
 At the end of execution, if the stack contains a single non-zero uint64 element then the teal code is approved, and transaction can be executed.

 ## Block Rounds/Height
 In Algorand blockchain, the time is divided into rounds.
-Specifically, one round represents a a time to propose, validate and confirm a blog.
+Specifically, one round represents a a time to propose, validate and confirm a block.
 In Alogrand Builder Runtime, we don't have blocks.
 All transactions are processed immediately.
-However, we keep the notion of rounds because it is needed for transaction and smart contract validation.
+However, we keep the notion of rounds and timestamps because it is needed for transaction and smart contract validation.

-The default Runtime round is set to `2`.
-Runtime doesn't change the round - it's up to the user and the test flow to manage the round.
-To change the round we need to call `runtime.setRound(round)`.
-We can retrieve the current round by using `runtime.getRound()` function. <br />
+The default Runtime block round is set to `2` and timestamp to `1`.
+Runtime doesn't change the block round or timestamp - it's up to the user and the test flow to manage the block.
+To change the block round and timestamp we need to call `runtime.setRoundAndTimestamp(round, timestamp)`.
+We can retrieve the current block round by using `runtime.getRound()` function and current timestamp by using `runtime.getTimestamp()`. <br />
 Example:

-    runtime.setRound(5); // set current round to 5
+    runtime.setRoundAndTimestamp(5, 10); // set current block round to 5 and timestamp to 10

-This means that current round is set to 5 and transaction will pass only if its' first valid round is less or equal 5 and the last valid round is greater than 5.
+This means that current block round is set to 5 and transaction will pass only if its' first valid round is less or equal 5 and the last valid round is greater than 5.
-Note: Block round remains same until user changes it by calling `runtime.setRound(round)`.
+Note: Block round and timestamp remains same until user changes it by calling `runtime.setRoundAndTimestamp(round, timestamp)`.

 ## Test structure
 In this section we will describe the flow of testing smart contracts in runtime: